Steaming: History

 Some of the world's earliest examples of steam cooking were found in China's Yellow River Valley; early steam cookers made of stoneware have been found dating back as far as 5,000 BCE.
 And also in Gunma Prefecture, Japan, created during the Stone Age.
 Some of the earliest examples of steam cooking have been found in Italy and Sardinia, created during the Bronze Age, and in Cochise County, Arizona, where steam pits were used for cooking about 10,000 years ago.
 From the eighth century CE, thin cypress strips were used to make steamers; today, their slatted bases are constructed from bamboo.
 The classic steamer has a chimney in the center, which distributes the steam among the tiers.

-While steaming has not caught up in the west for assorted dishes, the technique has been heavily popularized worldwide by Chinese and East Asian cuisine.
+While steaming has not caught on in the west for assorted dishes, the technique has been heavily popularized worldwide by Chinese and East Asian cuisine.
 The two main classic steamers feature the ancient bamboo steamer as well as the modern metal (aluminium or stainless steel) steamer, with the difference being that the bamboo lid takes longer to heat up but absorbs excess moisture and allows heat to condense again over the delicate food.
 Other developments were the creation of microwaveable silicone steamers and plastic-hybrid steamers.